Windows Server 2016 DNS Role Explained – [The Full Guide]

 DNSSec addresses cache poisoning signing DNS zones, in this way DNS servers and resolvers create a chain of trust which enables them to trust the DNS responses by using digital signatures for validation.

-- A user types facebook.com into their computers browser.
+- A user types facebook.com into their computer browser.

 - The request goes to the Local DNS server which does not have the Domain Name or IP address for facebook.com in its local cache so it passes the request on to the next DNS server (ISP).